 Max & Lily Solid Wood Twin-Size Bed with Trundle Bed

-This bed is built with New Zealand pine and is non-toxic.
+This non-toxic toddler bed for is built with New Zealand pine wood.
 It also comes with toddler holders, which will be great for my daughter and a trundle bed.
 So, when she has sleepovers, her friend can sleep right there next to her!

-It also does not require a box-spring, but a simple standard mattress, as it comes with sprung slats.
+This eco-friendly toddler bed does not require a box-spring, but a simple standard mattress, as it comes with sprung slats.
 So, I can save some money there.
+And did I mention it is solid wood?
+Of course, but it’s worth repeating, as many toddler beds use far cheaper materials!

 KidKraft Toddler Houston Bed, Honey

-The one is another good option because I can use her existing crib mattress.
+The toddler bed is another good non-toxic option because I can use her existing crib mattress.
 That means she will feel right at home, but not be climbing out of the crib anymore.
+It is also solid wood, so again, not a cheap plastic toddler bad I have to replace when she breaks it!

 Costzon Toddler Bed